Plane Polarization in Comptonization process : a Monte Carlo study: Revisited theory of Polarization in Compton scattering

 \subsection{A special case for polarization measurement at $\theta$ = 0}

-For $\theta$ = 0, the cross section (\ref{gen-dif-polz}) can be written simply as \beqn \frac{d\sigma}{d\Omega} = r_o^2 \cos^2(\theta_e+\theta'_e), \eeqn here we use $\frac{k'}{k} = 1$, for $\theta$ = 0, which is true for either electron is in rest or motion.
-In this case, the electric vector of scattered photons will lie on the perpendicular plane to the incident photon's direction, and for a plane the solid angle becomes $d\Omega$ = $d\theta'_e$.
-Thus, the cross section is $\propto$ $\cos^2(\theta_e+\theta'_e) d\theta'_e$, which has properties that the distribution of $\theta'_e$ replicates the polarized distribution of $\theta_e$.
-It can be understood as i) for unpolarized incident photons, $\theta_e$ is isotropically distributed thus the averaged cross section over $\theta_e$ for $\theta'_e$ is simply a constant.
+For $\theta$ = 0, the cross section (\ref{gen-dif-polz}) can be written simply as \beqn \frac{d\sigma}{d\Omega} = r_o^2 \cos^2(\theta_e+\theta'_e), \eeqn here we use $\frac{k'}{k} = 1$, for $\theta$ = 0, which is true for a electron is in either rest or motion.
+In this case, $k'_e$ will also lie on the perpendicular plane to the $k$, and thus for a plane the solid angle becomes $d\Omega$ = $d\theta'_e$.
+Hence, $d\sigma$ $\propto$ $\cos^2(\theta_e+\theta'_e) d\theta'_e$, which has properties that the distribution of $\theta'_e$ replicates the polarized distribution of $\theta_e$.
+It can be understood as i) for unpolarized incident photons, $\theta_e$ is isotropically distributed thus the averaged cross section over $\theta_e$ for $\theta'_e$ is simply a constant, or